Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

 > it's used to view changes between local and remote versions.

-The Git commands we've covered in this section (`git pull`, `git push`) are the main tasks associated with incorporating remote repositories into your workflow ([Figure](git-cmdline-remote) b).
+The Git commands we've covered in this section (`git pull`, `git push`) are the main tasks associated with incorporating remote repositories into your workflow ([Figure Git cmdline remote](git-cmdline-remote) b).

 > **Amira's Repository**
 >